jmcantrell/arch-bootstrap/README.md

 The subvolume name must not contain any whitespace.

-See `./config/subvolumes` for the default list.

-#### `$INSTALL_CONFIG/packages`
+#### `$INSTALL_CONFIG/packages/extra`

 This file, if it exists, defines the extra packages that will be installed on the new system.

-If it's executable, it should output package names to stdout.
-If it's a regular file, each line can contain zero or more packages.
-In either case, empty lines or text beginning with a `#` will be ignored.
-If a line contains more than one package name, they should be separated by whitespace.
+It must be a regular file containing one package per line.

-Aside from these extra packages, only the packages necessary for a functional system will be installed (see `./bin/list-packages`).
+Aside from these extra packages, only the packages necessary for a functional system will be installed (see `./bin/packages`).

-By default, `./config/packages` does not exist, i.e., no extra packages are installed.

 #### `$INSTALL_CONFIG/install`